leetschau/dfl.jl/README.md

 * ID: an auto-incremental integer.
 A file can be *linked* to another file (in *relation* field defined below) by its ID
 * Name: file name, string, optional
-* Path: disk & path of the physical file, format: [<org-name>-]<disk-name>/<path>, e.g.: HS-Host10.162.2.83/cyberange/data/MTU1223.pcap
+* Path: disk & path of the physical file, format: <disk-id>:<path>, e.g.: host83:/cyberange/data/MTU1223.pcap.
+A file can be stored on multiple disks.
+* Size: integer (unit: byte)
+* Hash: MD5 string
 * Tags: string list, optional
 * Description: string, optional
-* Size: integer (unit: byte)
-* Hash: MD5 string
+* URI: the upstream URI/URL of this file, optional
 * Relations: dictionary (name, target), optional
-* Topic: string, a file should belongs to one and only one topic
+* Topic: string, a file should belongs to one and only one topic, optional

 Data is stored in a JSON file.

-Here *disk-name* in *path* entry above can be the name of either an U-disk or a host's IP address.
+A *disk* in *path* entry above is defined by the following features:

+* Callsign: a unique string represented this disk
+* Organization: which organization (company) this disk belongs to, or *personal*
+* URI: IP address of the host where disk mounted, optional
+* Description: short description about this disk